 Essay after U.S. trip: The World of Colors

-I went on a school "Vision Trip" to the U.S. and wrote a short essay about the things I felt.
+I went on a school "Vision Trip" to the U.S. and wrote a short essay.

 Before the Vision Trip, the United States seemed like a vast and deep ocean to me; a place where I could easily drown if I did not do my best to keep myself floating.
 I had spoken the language of that country for more than ten years, and still the U.S. had merely been an abstract and unknown place for me.
 As I spent night after night in the U.S., I slowly got the idea of diversity, noticing how different everything was from what I had been used to.
 The trip was definitely more than meaningful.